[ aws . cognito-idp ]

 (string)

-The client name for the user pool client you would like to create.
+A friendly name for the app client that you want to create.

 --generate-secret